farisabundev/scriptsabun/README.md

 6. If successful, pushes to origin and returns to the previous branch.
 7. If there is a conflict, aborts the merge and restores the previous branch.

+Default confirmation behavior:

+Pressing Enter at the `ms` confirmation prompt now defaults to "yes" (the prompt displays `Y/n`).
+Only an explicit `n` or `N` will cancel the merge.
+Use `--force` to skip confirmation entirely.

 ## Notes

 * The scripts assume Zsh as the default shell.